 The little community of Finestrat has kind of a split personality.
 On the one hand, it’s a pretty old town perched on a giant limestone cliff, in the shadow of the Puig Campana mountain and a few kilometres inland from the Costa Blanca.

-But at the same time, it’s a beach resort down on the coast, trying to out-Benidorm the next-door megalopolis of Benidorm, with ugly high rise apartments and hotels shoehorned into a tiny little bay.
+But at the same time, it’s a beach resort down on the coast, trying to outdo the next-door megalopolis of Benidorm, with ugly high rise apartments and hotels shoehorned into a once beautiful little bay.

 It’s hard to think of a greater contrast.
 How did it come about?
 Well, it all goes back to the sixteenth century.
 Corsairs, or pirates, from North Africa were a real menace in this part of the world, raiding coastal communities and taking slaves and plunder.